iundarigun/store-challenge/store-coroutines-challenge/README.md

     - I considered use MongoDB, but my experience with it is only PoC.
 I feel little weird use a document oriented database for the schema flexibility and use a strongly typed programming language
     - Finally, I feel postgres weird too because doesn't exist JPA or good alternatives to manage relationships on Spring Data.
 I preferred to use spring Data that make all Queries manually.

 I add too Redis from cache.
 Since Reactive not support Cache in Spring by annotation, I implement manually and very silly, only to test it.
-I do not implement for Flow/Flux returns, only for simple object, but for this goal, is really not necessary use Redis.
+I implement too for Flow/Flux returns, but for this challenge Redis is an over engineering.

 To Unit test, I choose Junit5 with mockk for mock dependencies.